Notice of Race

 4. REGISTRATION AND FEES

-4.1 Registration and Registration fees are indicated in the individual attach Schedules.
+4.1 Registration and Registration fees are indicated in the individual attached Schedules.

 5.1 Notices to competitors will be posted on the official notice board located in the front foyer of Prince Edward Yacht Club